plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 And even if we don't know, i.e., _regardless_ of the reason, glaring disproportionalities like these strike many as unfair and socially unjust.
-It just seems wrong.

 How do we fix the wrong and stamp out the injustice?
 How do we paper over nasty reverberations from society's past and renovate our world today?

 One solution is to change the rules of basketball and give Asians five points per basket instead of the usual two.
 Doing so would likely